Bayesian neural networks with interpretable priors from Mercer kernels: The Mercer prior

 \begin{remark} Observe that in proposition~\ref{prop:prop} we separate the two inner products $\langle u_{\theta},\phi_{n_\alpha}\rangle$, which are essentially the same, into two separate expectations.
 One may be tempted to instead work with one estimate which is then squared.
 However, this is incorrect.
 It is important to separate the inner products into individual estimates which are computed using separate minibatches.
 This is because in general for random variables $X$ and $Y$, $\mathbb{E}[X]\mathbb{E}[Y] = \mathbb{E}[XY]$ only if $X$ and $Y$ are independent. \end{remark}

 Proposition~\ref{prop:prop} provides an unbiased estimator of the Mercer prior as given by eq.~(\ref{eqn:prior}).
 The estimate exploits the available spectral representation of the covariance operator $S$ for the measure we wish to draw the BNN from.
 In this way, we avoid ever needing to compute the integrals explicitly, identify the inverse covariance kernel analytically, or invert a large covariance matrix as is typical when sampling from a GP.
 At any given step, to compute the estimate, we simply need to minibatch points in the domain in order to approximate the integrals and select random eigenvalues/eigenfunctions associated with $S$.
 The properties of SGLD guarantee convergence to the correct probability distribution even for all batch sizes equal to one, showing the potential for massive parallelization.
+For convenience, we summarize a sampling scheme for the Mercer prior in Algorithm~\ref{alg:mercer}.

 In proposition~\ref{prop:prop}, we have chosen to minibatch points in $\Omega$ uniformly, which does not allow the domain to be infinite.
 This choice was made in order to simplify the method and it is not a strict requirement.
 If one wished to expand the domain to $\mathbb{R}^d$, importance sampling can be used to turn the integrals $\langle u_{\theta}, \phi_n\rangle$ into expectations.
-Specifically, if we instead sample $x_{\beta}$ and $x_{\gamma}$ from distributions supported on $\mathbb{R}^d$, $q(x)$ and $w(x)$, respectively, we approximate each inner product using
+Specifically, if we instead sample $t_{\beta}$ and $t_{\gamma}$ from distributions supported on $\mathbb{R}^d$, $q(t)$ and $w(t)$, respectively, we approximate each inner product using

 where the other inner product takes on the same form.
 However, we see no reason to use different importance sampling distributions for the inner products, i.e., we suggest letting $q = w$.